JuliaLang/www.julialang.org/drafts/_posts/2012-02-06-shelling-out-sucks.md

     irb(main):021:0> $?.success?
     => false

-Since shelling out from Ruby (or Perl or Python) spawns a new shell every time, this option has to be set for every multi-command pipeline in order to be able to determine its true success status.
+Since shelling out spawns a new shell every time, this option has to be set for every multi-command pipeline in order to be able to determine its true success status.
 Of course, just like shell-escaping every interpolated variable, setting `pipefail` at the start of every command is simply something that no one actually does.
 Moreover, even with the `pipefail` option, your program has no way of determining *which* commands in a pipeline were unsuccessful — it just knows that something somewhere went wrong.
 While that's better than silently failing and continuing as if there were no problem, its not very helpful for postmortem debugging: